-If Fiat S.p.A. didn’t have its money-losing Italian plants, it would have a better performance, according to CEO Sergio Marchionne.
-Italian news agency ANSA said that Marchionne told the television program Che tempo che fa on Sunday that no portion of the 2 billion euros of trading profit that Fiat is aiming for 2010 will come from Italy, where all Fiat passenger-car plants are racking up losses.
+If Fiat S.p.A. didn’t have its money-losing Italian plants, it would have a better performance, according to its Chief Executive Officer Sergio Marchionne.
+Italian news agency ANSA said that Marchionne told the television program Che tempo che fa on Sunday that no portion of the EUR2 billion of trading profit that Fiat is aiming for 2010 will come from Italy, where all Fiat passenger-car plants are racking up losses.

 In a pre-recorded interview with the program, Marchionne had said, "Fiat could do more if it could cut off Italy."